 Scoop: Coming Up on a Rebroadcast of THE BIG BANG THEORY on CBS - Thursday, July 4, 2019

-"The Paintball Scattering" - Penny and Leonard organize a paintball game that results in mayhem when Sheldon is jealous of Amy.
-Also, Koothrappali catches Anu with her ex-boyfriend, and Stuart doesn't want to move in with Denise, on a rebroadcast of THE BIG BANG THEORY, Thursday, July 4 (9:01-9:30 PM, ET/PT) on the CBS Television Network.
-(Originally broadcast 1/3/19.)
+"The VCR Illumination" - Sheldon and Amy are still down about their theory being disproven, but a VHS tape from Sheldon's past inspires him not to give up.
+Also, Bernadette turns into a pageant mom when she tries to help Wolowitz ace his Magic Castle audition, on a rebroadcast of THE BIG BANG THEORY, Thursday, July 4 (8:00-8:31 PM, ET/PT) on the CBS Television Network.
+(Originally broadcast 12/6/18.)
 Leonard and Sheldon are brilliant physicists - geniuses in the laboratory but socially challenged everywhere else.
 Enter beautiful, street-smart neighbor Penny, who aims to teach them a thing or two about life.
 Despite their on-again, off-again relationship in the past, Leonard and Penny have finally gotten married.
 Even Sheldon has found a female companion, entering into a "relationship agreement" with neurobiologist Amy Farrah Fowler, and he recently took their relationship to the next level by marrying her after a long courtship.
 In their free time, Leonard and Sheldon enjoy fantasy role-playing games with their ever-expanding universe of friends, including fellow scientists Koothrappali, Wolowitz and Wolowitz's adorable microbiologist wife, Bernadette, who is adjusting to life with their two children.

 Scoop: Upcoming Guests on TODAY, 6/17-6/21